kosli-dev/cli/docs.kosli.com/content/getting_started/getting_started_with_Kosli.md

 A Kosli *pipeline* stores information about what happens in your build system.
 The output of the build system is called an *artifact* in Kosli.
-An artifact could be, for example, an application binary, a docker image, documentation, or a file.
+An artifact could be, for example, an application binary, a docker image, a directory, or a file.

 Start by creating a new Kosli pipeline: